buildbot/buildbot/master/docs/developer/config.rst

 .......................

-Instances which need to be notified of a change in configuration should be implemented as Twisted services, and mix in the :py:class:`ReconfigurableServiceMixin` class, overriding the :py:meth:`~ReconfigurableServiceMixin.reconfigServiceWithBuildbotConfig` method.
+Instances which need to be notified of a change in configuration should be implemented as Twisted services and mix in the :py:class:`ReconfigurableServiceMixin` class, overriding the :py:meth:`~ReconfigurableServiceMixin.reconfigServiceWithBuildbotConfig` method.